JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/detectors.md

 <div class="hCard">Overview</div>

  <p>GazSensor can supply two models of gaz sensor which are a standard CO2 sensor and a standard CO sensor.</p>
-<p>Gaz sensor can be used to detect the air quality in a room and prevent of asphyxiation.
+<p>Gaz sensor can be used to detect the air quality in a room and prevent of asphyxiation.</p>
-	We describe in section GazSensor devices Outline methods linked to those devices.</p>

 <div class="hCard">Physical properties</div>